25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 ## ECR Repository

-- So far we’ve been using Docker images from Docker Hub (public)
+- So far we've been using Docker images from Docker Hub (public)
 - ECR is a private Docker image repository
 - Access is controlled through IAM (permission errors => policy)
 - AWS CLI v1 login command (may be asked at the exam)